Self-Funded Health Plans

 Our Precision Benefits Group team is well-versed in the strategies and different types of self-funded health plans.
 We can be a knowledgeable partner in your transition from a fully-insured health plan.

-Check out our Guide to Self-Funded Health Plans and contact us to see how a self-funded health plan or level (or hybrid) funded plan could benefit your company!
+Contact us to see how a self-funded health plan or level (or hybrid) funded plan could benefit your company!

 What is Hybrid-Funding?